 Non-sanitary Applications

-- This conveyor can be cleaned by dry scouring (running an abrasive product) or air purging.
+This conveyor can be cleaned by dry scouring (running an abrasive product) or air purging.
+Scavenged dust is directed out through the discharge outlet(s).
+The conveyor can also be wet-washed (clean-in-place).
+The chain and disc assembly can be removed for cleaning and drying remotely.

 Sanitary Applications

-- Food products are common applications requiring a very low microbial count.
+Food products are common applications requiring a very low microbial count.
+The chain can be removed for cleaning/drying remotely.

 Other Conveying Options

 When a non-structural drag chain conveyor isn’t the right choice to convey your material, there are other options.
-Based on your application requirements those alternative solutions might include ultra-heavy duty structural drag chain conveyors, tubular cable drag conveyors, aero mechanical conveyors, or flexible screw conveyors.
+Based on your application requirements, those alternative solutions might include ultra-heavy duty structural drag chain conveyors, tubular cable drag conveyors, aero mechanical conveyors, or flexible screw conveyors.

 Test, Test, Test!

-Thanks for visiting our blog and reading this article.
-Give us a call if you have any questions!
-We have been in the bulk material handling industry for more than 45 years.
-We’ll do everything we can to help you determine the right bulk material handling solution for your process.
+We don’t just make drag chain conveyors, so feel free to check out our complete product line.
+We also offer complete control systems integration services.
+Don’t hesitate to contact us for more information.
+We have been in the bulk material handling industry for more than 45 years, and we’ll do everything we can to help you determine the right bulk material handling solution for your process.